Conference Time: 22/Mar/2017 10:13am National Standard Time (Taiwan)

 University of Duisburg-Essen, Germany

-The paper analyzes the co-benefits of GHG emission reduction technologies such as energy efficiency, fuel switch, etc. that directly and indirectly promote welfare services.
+The paper analyzes the benefits and risks of environmental authoritarianism as an alternative public policy model in implementing environmental programs and how this model directly and indirectly promotes welfare services.
 Both climate and environmental protection and welfare (e.g., health, unemployment benefits) are priorities that require significant government support and high investment from the private sector.
 Nevertheless, both are also often seen as unattractive for private investment, because of the anticipated lack of profits.
-Therefore, innovative business models and investment schemes that will increase the profitability of climate protection technologies can eventually produce spillovers that can profit the welfare sector.
+Can environmental authoritarianism fill this gap or will it further increase the gap?

 The China-Pakistan Economic Corridor and the basis for a welfare state in Pakistan